ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

   ✨  **Wild card:** Have a compelling problem that doesn’t fit neatly into the categories above?
 We welcome ambitious, problem-first projects in any domain where AI can deliver real societal value.

+  **What a strong project looks like**

+  The AI-deas Sprint Programme will provide teams with up to £25,000 of funding to rapidly transform their innovative project ideas into a prototype in 6 months.
+Teams will be given access to technical support from machine learning engineers, in addition to follow-on opportunities to engage and develop external partnerships and validate their prototypes with end-user communities.

+  The best Sprint projects start from a concrete problem identified by the people closest to it, and a clear sense of who would use the result.
+We’re looking for teams who understand the problem they’re tackling, who have established connections or pathways to engage partners or end-user communities to act on a solution, and who have thought realistically about the data, workflows, and relationships it will take to get a prototype working in six months.
+Projects that arrive with those foundations in place are the ones that go on to attract partnerships and follow-on funding.

+  Each sprint team will follow a 6-month programme from November 2026 to April 2027:
 faq_title: Frequently Asked Questions
 faqs:
   - question: What are the objectives of the AI-deas Sprint Programme?